The UK’s street fault reporting website

 Would your country benefit from a FixMystreet site?
 Find out more

-Every month, FixMyStreet sends over 12,000 reports to UK councils, with more than 50,000 people viewing the site.
+In 2017, FixMyStreet processed its 1 millionth report.
+Every month, users send over 12,000 reports to UK councils, with more than 50,000 people viewing the site.
+Each report sent represents a citizen fulfilling the desire to make their own community into a better place.

 You don’t even have to visit to find out what’s new: you can subscribe to alerts and we’ll let you know when problems get reported within a set radius of your house or workplace, or within your ward or council.
 FixMyStreet is a popular addition to community and local websites, many of which use the RSS feeds to show reported problems, comments and updates in their area.